Awarded "Runner up" in Highclere Castle's worldwide Downton Abbey themed dinner party competition.

 “The competition entries will be judged by a panel of three judges based on the originality of the event concept, the level of skill and accomplishment in hospitality as judged by reference to the standard required for formal dinners at Highclere Castle and the level of enjoyment obvious from the participants of the event in the photographs and video clips submitted.”

-It would also give us a wonderful opportunity to support our local PBS station (Public Broadcasting Service) with a party donation for each couple attending.
+Best of all, the evening gave us a wonderful chance to support our local PBS station with a party donation from each couple who attended.

 Gerald does a careful measure following the spacing guidelines for a formal dinner.